wardenkenny/Data-Analyst-Portfolio/README.md

 Hello my name is Kenneth Jones and I am a data analyst.

 I had a passion for political science that lead me getting a BS in political science from Florida State University.
-I worked in Washington DC as an assistant political consultant where I enojyed the more analytical side of poltics inclusing tracking PAC data, organizing donor information in Excel, and providing insights to members of congress based on data.
-That newfound interest in providing inights based in data lead  to get me getting my masters in marketing and the Google Data Analytics certiciate.
+I worked in Washington DC as an assistant political consultant where I enojyed the more analytical side of poltics such as tracking PAC data, organizing donor information in Excel, and providing insights to members of congress based on voter data.
+That newfound interest in data lead  to get me getting my masters in marketing and the Google Data Analytics certiciate.

 I am experienced in SQL, R, Tableau, and spreadsheets.
 My portfolio is below.